microsoft/lignator/README.md

 # Options

 These are the different values that can be configured for when lignator is run.
-The only manditory item is the template which can be inline, a path to a file and a path to a directory.
+The only mandatory item is the template which can be inline, a path to a file and a path to a directory.
 The rest have default values so while likely to be changed they don't have to be for small test runs.

 As well as being able to pass configuration items in via the cli, you can also set them through environment variables.
 This makes it easier when running inside a container and inside kubernetes.
 We will see examples of this later.